istrate/cp4d/External-route-service-access.md

 > systemctl reload haproxy<br>

 Connect to PostgreSQL using standard *5432* port.
-HAproxy will redirect the connection to *31114* service port and the service to push the traffic to *5432* PostgreSQL port.
+HAproxy will redirect the connection to *31114* service port and the service will push the traffic to *5432* port PostgreSQL pod.